FortinetCloudCSE/FortiGate-AWS-Autoscale-TEC-Workshop-Backup/content/03/32_Task2.md

   * Make note of the Web Url (red arrow) for each instance and for the NLB that load balances between the Availability Zones.
   * Make note of the ssh command (yellow arrow) you should use to ssh into the linux instances.
   * Make note of the spk_vpc section of the output.
 This will be used as input to the autoscale templates.
 This defines the vpc id of the distributed workload vpc and the subnet_ids for the gwlb endpoints.
   * Bring up a local browser and try to access the Web Url.
-It will fail because these Web Servers are vulnerable and the security group only allows ssh (tcp port 22).
-We will fix this in the next task.
   * Copy the "Outputs" section to a scratchpad.
 We will use this info throughout this workshop.

 ![](image-t2-5b.png)